-When a mutual fund buys an investment priced in a foreign currency and the exchange rate between the Canadian dollar and the foreign currency changes unfavourably, it could reduce the value of the mutual fund's investment.
+When the fund buys an investment priced in a foreign currency and the exchange rate between the Canadian dollar and the foreign currency changes unfavourably, it could reduce the value of the fund's investment.
 Of course, changes in the exchange rate can also increase the value of an investment.
-For example, if the U.S. dollar falls in value relative to the Canadian dollar, a U.S. dollar-denominated investment will be worth less for a fund based in Canadian dollars.
-On the other hand, if the U.S. dollar-denominated investment will be worth more for a fund based in Canadian dollars.
+For example, if the Indian Rupee falls in value relative to the Canadian dollar, and Indian Rupee-denominated investment will be worth less for a mutual fund based in Canadian dollars.
+On the other hand, if the Indian Rupee rises in value relative to the Canadian dollar, an Indian Rupee-denominated investment will be worth more for a mutual fund based in Canadian dollars.